 Installation // 4, 39”x30” and 5, 30”x39” Archival Inkjet Prints with text // 2019

-I use archived family photos are overlaid with appropriated phrases from rap lyrics, pieces of family conversation, and personal experience to explore the afterlife of slavery manifested through colorism in the black community and how generations of adoption impact identity formation and public perception of individuals within mixed-raced families’.
-The text often switches between voices, ethnicities, and perspectives while visually mimicking Time Magazine.
-At times the text becomes a harsh contrast, and other times it blends into the image disrupting the legibility and perception of the image.
+I use archived family photos overlaid with appropriated phrases from rap lyrics, pieces of family conversation, and personal experience to explore the ways in which the afterlife of slavery manifests in colorism within the black community and how generations of adoption impact identity formation and public perception of individuals within mixed-raced families’.
+The text often switches between different voices, ethnicities, and perspectives while visually mimicking Time Magazine.
+At times the text becomes a harsh contrast, and other times it blends into the background disrupting the legibility and perception of the image.